Unity-Technologies/ml-agents/docs/Installation-Windows.md

 Next, install `tensorflow`.
 Install this package using `pip` - which is a package management system used to install Python packages.
-Latest versions of Tensorflow won't work, so you will need to make sure that you install version 1.7.1.
+Latest versions of TensorFlow won't work, so you will need to make sure that you install version 1.7.1.
 In the same Anaconda Prompt, type in the following command _(make sure you are connected to the internet)_: